mins-code/workflow/README.md

 This repository is a simple monorepo scaffold with two packages:

 - `frontend` — a minimal Vite + React app skeleton
-- `backend` — a minimal Express API
+- `backend` — a minimal Express APIs

 Usage